Pasanpr/dotfiles/README.md

 ## Configurations

 Powerline fonts are installed for use with the zsh theme.
-To install the patched font double-click the font file in Finder, then click Install this font in the preview window.
+You will have to change settings in your preferred application to use them.